WolodjaZ/Warsztaty-badawcze-2-2025/list_of_topics.md

 ### Project 4: Analyzing LLMs as Automatic Interpretability Tools
 **Project Overview**
 This project examines the effectiveness of Large Language Models (LLMs) as zero/few-shot learners from neural network representations.
-Can LLMs "read" what concepts are encoded in a representation without specialized training?
-Students will compare LLMs against purpose-built supervised predictors and analyze their relative performance on concept detection tasks.
+Can LLMs "read" what concepts trained models predict just by looking at input-output pairs?
+Next, students will test if LLMs can simulate the analyzed model's behavior.

 **Project Goals**
-- Prepare concept datasets that pair model representations (x) with human-interpretable concepts (y)
+- Find model and concept datasets that pair model representations (x) with human-interpretable concepts (y)
-- Evaluate how well LLMs can predict concepts from representations without specialized training
+- Evaluate how well LLMs can guess the concepts based on model predictions
-- Train dedicated concept predictors for comparison
-- Assess whether LLMs can serve as general-purpose interpretability tools
+- Evaluate how well LLMs can simulate the model's behavior

 <span style="color:green">Basic Requirements</span>
-- Prepare concept dataset:
+- Find Model and Concept dataset:
-  - Identify suitable datasets for text concept prediction
-  - Generate representation-concept pairs (x,y) using a self-supervised learning model
+  - Identify model on Hugging Face Hub that predicts some concepts based on the input
+  - Prepare a dataset that model can use to predict concepts
 - Set up an interpretation pipeline:
   - Implement LLM-based interpretation using careful prompt engineering
   - Design effective prompting strategies
-  - Create evaluation metrics to assess concept prediction accuracy
+  - Create evaluation metrics to assess concept prediction accuracy and simulation performance

 <span style="color:purple">Intermediate Requirements</span>
-- If a suitable dataset is not available, adapt a text classification dataset for this purpose
+- If a suitable dataset is not available, adapt a text classifier, for example, a sentiment analysis model
-- Conduct comprehensive comparison experiments with one of the following:
+- Conduct comprehensive comparison experiments on both tasks with one of the following:
   - Test multiple LLM sizes to analyze scaling properties
   - Experiment with various prompting strategies
 - Document and analyze results systematically

 <span style="color:red">Advanced Requirements</span>
+- Choose one:
+  - Find another model and dataset to test LLMs
-- Train a specialized concept predictor on the concept dataset
+  - Train yourself a model that predicts concepts based on the input with the dataset you prepared
-- Compare performance with the LLM-based approach
-- Analyze tradeoffs between specialized training and general LLM capabilities
+- Do the same experiments as before and compare results with the previous model

 **Computation Requirements:** *high*